fastsa85/AutomationHomeExam/README.md

 # UI Tests With Selenium And Specflow
-ExampleUI Tests project using  .NetCore/C#.
+ExampleUI Tests project using  .NetCore/C#.<br />
-Uses Specflow BDD framework and Selenium Webdriver.
+Uses Specflow BDD framework and Selenium Webdriver.<br />
-Added option to run from Docker containers.
+Added option to run from Docker containers.<br />

 ## Usage: